Sarfraz Ali: Personal life

-Sarfraz married Arifa Sarfraz, the daughter of Major General Muhammad Arshad Chaudhary.
-They have two sons, Ahmed Ali, Muhammad Ali, and daughter Zainab.
-At the time of Sarfraz's death, Ahmed Ali, an officer in the Pakistan Army, held the rank of Captain and served as his Aide-de-camp.
+Sarfraz Ali married Arifa Sarfraz, the daughter of Major General Muhammad Arshad Chaudhary.
+They have two sons, Ahmed, Muhammad, and daughter Zainab.
+At the time of Sarfraz Ali's death, Ahmed, an officer in the Pakistan Army, held the rank of Captain and served as his Aide-de-camp.
 Though he was initially meant to be onboard, a lack of available seats prevented him from traveling with his father.

-Just 10 days before the crash, Sarfraz planned his daughter Zainab's wedding ceremony.
+Just 10 days before the crash, Ali planned his daughter Zainab's wedding ceremony.

 Military career

-At the age of 20, Sarfraz was commissioned into the Pakistan Army in the 16 Azad Kashmir Regiment after completing the 79th Pakistan Military Academy course in March 1989.
+At the age of 20, Sarfraz Ali was commissioned into the Pakistan Army in the 6 Azad Kashmir Regiment after completing the 79th Pakistan Military Academy course in March 1989.
+He had also studied at the Homs Military Academy.

-Known for leading from the front, Sarfraz received his first Tamgha-e-Basalat in 2005 and second in 2008 for his gallantry in commanding Pakistani units during Operation Rah-e-Rast and Operation Zarb-e-Azb.
+Known for "leading from the front", Ali received his first Tamgha-e-Basalat in 2005 and second in 2008 for his gallantry in commanding Pakistani units during Operation Rah-e-Rast and Operation Zarb-e-Azb.

 From 2012 to 2014, he commanded the 111th Infantry Brigade.
-He served as Pakistan's defence attaché to Washington, D.C. from 2014 to 2017.
+He later served as Pakistan's defence attaché to Washington, D.C. from 2014 to 2017.
 In January 2018, he was appointed as Commandant of Command and Staff College Quetta.
 On 25 October 2018, he was appointed Director General of Military Intelligence.

 He was appointed Commander of the XII Corps in December 2020, where he served until his death in August 2022.

 Commander 111th Infantry Brigade

-On 12 January 2012 when Sarfraz was promoted to Brigadier and appointed as the Commander of the 111th Infantry Brigade, the Pakistani Government, Pakistani media and Indian media speculated that a Coup d'état was about to take place due to Sarfraz's posting at a time when Prime Minister Gillani had accused COAS General Kayani and DG ISI Pasha of violating the constitution by submitting "illegal" replies against Zardari to the Supreme Court on the memogate scandal, which President Zardari sent to the White House begging the American Government to save him from the Pakistan Army.
+On 12 January 2012 when Sarfraz was promoted to Brigadier and appointed as the Commander of the 111th Infantry Brigade, the Pakistani Government, Pakistani media and Indian media speculated that a Coup d'état was about to take place due to Sarfraz's posting at a time when Prime Minister Gillani had accused Chief of Army Staff General Kayani and Director General ISI General Pasha of violating the constitution by submitting "illegal" replies against Zardari to the Supreme Court on the memogate scandal, which President Zardari sent to the White House begging the American Government to save him from the Pakistan Army.
 The rumors started by the government and media later turned out to be false as there was no Coup d'état and just a routine change of command.

-While commanding the brigade, Sarfraz led the recovery efforts for the Bhoja Air Flight 213 which crashed in Rawalpindi on 20 April 2012.
+While commanding the brigade, Brigadier Ali led the recovery efforts for the Bhoja Air Flight 213 which crashed in Rawalpindi on 20 April 2012.

 During the 2014 Azadi March, he led a team of officers to disperse protestors from the Pakistan Awami Tehreek (PAT) and Pakistan Tehreek-e-Insaf (PTI) who were demonstrating outside the Pakistan Television Corporation headquarters against Nawaz Sharif and his government.